pybites/pybites.github.io-source/content/guest-python-comparison-breakdown.md

 Those extra instructions in the first block are the work Python has to do to manage [chained comparisons](https://docs.python.org/3/reference/expressions.html#comparisons).
 Have some fun playing with `dis` - send it some code you understand, or some that you don't (yet)!

 Here are some homespun animations that loop through the bytecode instructions, showing the evaluation stack along the way.
-If you want to follow along with a reference, [this section](https://docs.python.org/3/library/dis.html#python-bytecode-instructions) of the `dis` documentation explains how each instruction interacts with the evaluation stack.
+If you want to follow along with a reference, [this section](https://docs.python.org/3/library/dis.html#python-bytecode-instructions) of the `dis` documentation explains how each bytecode instruction interacts with the evaluation stack.

 Here's the breakdown of `3 < 1 == False` ([full size]({filename}/images/comparison-anim-no-parens-full.gif)):